Medical Editor: John P. Cunha, DO, FACOEP

 In the monotherapy study, the incidence of hypoglycemia was 1.5% in patients treated with alogliptin compared to 1.6% with placebo.
 The use of alogliptin as add-on therapy to glyburide or insulin did not increase the incidence of hypoglycemia compared to placebo.
 In a monotherapy study comparing alogliptin to a sulfonylurea in elderly patients, the incidence of hypoglycemia was 5.4% with alogliptin compared to 26% with glipizide.

-A summary of the incidence and type of common adverse events reported in three pooled 16- to 26-week placebo-controlled monotherapy trials of pioglitazone is provided in Table 3.
-Terms that are reported represent those that occurred at an incidence of > 5% and more commonly in patients treated with pioglitazone than in patients who received placebo.
-None of these adverse events were related to pioglitazone dose.
+A summary of the incidence and type of common adverse reactions reported in three pooled 16 to 26 week placebo-controlled monotherapy trials of pioglitazone is provided in Table 3.
+Terms that are reported represent those that occurred at an incidence of >5% and more commonly in patients treated with pioglitazone than in patients who received placebo.
+None of these adverse reactions were related to pioglitazone dose.

-Placebo-Controlled Clinical Trials of Pioglitazone Monotherapy: Adverse Events
+Clinical Trials of Pioglitazone Monotherapy: Adverse Reactions Reported at an

-Reported at an Incidence > 5% and More Commonly in Patients Treated with
+Incidence >5% and More Commonly in Patients Treated with Pioglitazone than

 |% of Patients|